ClickHouse/ClickHouse/docs/en/interfaces/schema-inference.md

 # Using structure from insertion table {#using-structure-from-insertion-table}

-When table functions `file/s3/url/hdfs` are used to insert data into a table in queries, there is an option to use the structure from the insertion table instead of extracting it from the data.
+When table functions `file/s3/url/hdfs` are used to insert data into a table, there is an option to use the structure from the insertion table instead of extracting it from the data.
 It can improve insertion performance because schema inference can take some time.
 Also, it will be helpful when the table has optimized schema, so no conversions between types will be performed.